 While babies can’t do all that much when they’re born, the research above shows that babies are very well-prepared for the basics of the outside world.
 They are definitely a lot smarter than their smile gives away.
 In fact, did you know your baby is born with these amazing abilities?

-1. Baby knows who’s the boss
+Baby knows who’s the boss

 When the small cartoon block gave way to the bigger cartoon block, babies didn’t care.
 But when the bigger cartoon block gave way to the smaller cartoon block, they stared longer at the scene, indicating surprise.

 Research has found infants dancing to classical, rhythmic beats and speech, and professional ballet dancers were brought in to analyze their movements.
-Incredibly, it finds that babies knows how to shake their booty to the beat, even better than speaking – suggesting that dancing is our blood.
+Incredibly, it finds that babies know how to shake their booty to the beat, even better than speaking – suggesting that dancing is our blood.

 Babies sleep all the time, but they might actually be learning too.
 A 2010 study experimented with 26 sleeping newborns, playing a musical tone then blowing a puff of air to their eyes.

 Baby can identify where sounds are coming from correctly.

 This study showed 7-month olds two videos, A and B. A was a video of two women.
 B was a video of three women.